 We like to witness and accompany all sorts of groups.
 We like the beauty and messiness that forms when people come together.

-We are bringing in different disciplines and perspectives.
-Our team is very diverse and we bring together different worlds (Action Research, academia, activists, artists, healers, coaches).
+We bring in different disciplines and perspectives.
+Our team is diverse and we convene different worlds (action researchers, activists, artists, healers, psychologists, program designers).

 We weave together a constellation of activists, communities, groups and institutions of all sorts.
 We approach partnerships with a shared commitment to imagining new systems and creating the futures we want.